-The Blessed Holy One Invited the Other Nations to Receive the Torah
+The Blessed Holy One Invited the other Nations to Receive the Torah

 “O YHWH, when You came forth from Seir… (Judges 5:4)—what did He seek in Seir, and what did He seek in Mount Paran? [cf. Deuteronomy 33:2: YHWH from Sinai came and from Seir He dawned upon them, He shone from Mount Paran…]—Rabbi Yoḥanan says: This teaches us that the blessed Holy One, offered the Torah to every nation and every tongue, but none accepted it, until He came to Israel who received it.
-[The nations] will contend: ‘Did we accept it and fail to observe it?
+[The nations] will say: ‘Did we accept it and fail to observe it?
 But surely: ‘Then why did you not accept it?’—the nations will then say, ‘Master of the Universe, did You suspend the mountain over us like a cask as You have done to Israel and did we still decline to accept it?’
 For Rabbi Dimi son of Ḥama said: And they stood under the mountain (Exodus 19:17)—this teaches us that the blessed Holy One suspended the mountain over Israel like a cask, saying to them: ‘If you accept the Torah, it will be well with you, but if not, there will you find your grave.’
-Thereupon the blessed Holy One will say to them: ‘Let us then consider the happenings of old,’ as is said, Let them announce to us former things (Isaiah 43:9), ‘There are seven commandments which you did accept did you observe them?’
-[How do we know that they did not observe them?]—for Rabbi Yosef learned: He stood, and shook the earth: He beheld, וַיַּתֵּר (va-yater), and caused to tremble, the nations (Habakkuk 3:6) [cf. BT Baba Qamma 38a]: what did He see?
-He saw that the nations did not observe even the seven commandments which the sons of Noah had taken upon themselves, and seeing that they did not observe them, He stood up and released them [וַיַּתֵּר (va-yater) also means, ‘he releases,’ cf. מוּתָר (mutar), permitted].
+Thereupon the blessed Holy One will say to them: ‘Let us then consider the happenings of old,’ as is said, Who among them can declare this, and show us former things (Isaiah 43:9), ‘There are seven commandments which you did accept, did you observe them?’
+[How do we know that they did not observe them?]—for Rabbi Yosef learned: He stood, and shook the earth: He beheld, וַיַּתֵּר (va-yater), and caused to tremble, the nations (Habakkuk 3:6) [cf. BT Bava Qamma 38a]: what did He see?
+He saw that the nations did not keep even the seven commandments which the sons of Noah had taken upon themselves, and seeing that they did not keep them, He stood up and released them [וַיַּתֵּר (va-yater) also means, ‘he releases,’ cf. מוּתָר (mutar), permitted].
 Then they benefited by it; according to this it pays to be a sinner!

-The release from those commandments only means that even if they observed them they would not be rewarded.
+The release from those commandments only means that even if they kept them they would not be rewarded.
 But why should they not?
 Is it not taught: Rabbi Meir would say: How do we know that even a heathen who engages in Torah study is like the high priest?
 From the verse And you shall keep My statutes and My laws which a person shall do and live through them (Leviticus 18:5).
-It does not say If a Priest, Levite, or Israelite do, and live through them, but a person; here, then, you can learn that even a heathen who studies Torah is equal to a High Priest!—what is meant, then, is that they are rewarded not as greatly as one who does a thing which he is bidden to do, but as one who does a thing unbidden.
+It does not say If a Priest, Levite, or Israelite do, and live through them, but a person; here, then, you can learn that even a heathen who studies Torah is equal to a High Priest!—what is meant, then, is that they are rewarded not as greatly as one who does a thing which he is commanded to do, but as one who does a thing uncommanded.
 For, Rabbi Ḥanina said: He who is commanded and does, stands higher then he who is not commanded and does.

-The blessed Holy One will then say, ‘Some of yourselves shall testify that Israel observed the entire Torah.
-Let Nimrod come and testify that Abraham did not [consent to] worship idols; let Laban come and testify that Jacob could not be suspected of theft [cf. Genesis 31:37]; let Potiphar’s wife testify that Joseph was above suspicion of immorality; let Nebuchadnezzar come and testify that Ḥanania, Mishael and Azariyah did not bow down to an image; let Darius come and testify that Daniel never neglected the [statutory] prayers [his windows were open in his upper chamber towards Jerusalem, and he kneeled upon his knees three times a day, and prayed, and gave thanks before God, see Daniel 6:11 is the earliest record of the practice]; let Bildad the Shuhite, and Zophar the Na’amathite, and Eliphaz the Temanite [and Elihu the son of Barachel the Buzite (cf. Job 32:2; BT Bava Batra 15b)] testify that Israel has observed the whole Torah; as it is said, Let all the nations be gathered together, and let the people be assembled: who among them can declare this, and show us former things? let them bring forth their witnesses, that they may be justified: or let them hear, and say, It is truth (Isaiah 43:90).
+The blessed Holy One will then say, ‘Some of yourselves shall testify that Israel kept the entire Torah.
+Let Nimrod come and testify that Abraham did not [consent to] worship idols; let Laban come and testify that Jacob could not be suspected of theft [cf. Genesis 31:37]; let Potiphar’s wife testify that Joseph was above suspicion of immorality; let Nebuchadnezzar come and testify that Ḥanania, Mishael and Azariyah did not bow down to an image; let Darius come and testify that Daniel never neglected the prayers [his windows were open in his upper chamber towards Jerusalem, and he kneeled upon his knees three times a day, and prayed, and gave thanks before God, see Daniel 6:11, the earliest record of the practice]; let Bildad the Shuhite, and Zophar the Na’amathite, and Eliphaz the Temanite [and Elihu the son of Barachel the Buzite (see Job 32:2; cf. BT Bava Batra 15b)] testify that Israel has kept the whole Torah; as is said, Let all the nations be gathered together, and let the people be assembled: who among them can declare this, and show us former things? let them bring forth their witnesses, that they may be justified: or let them hear, and say, It is truth (Isaiah 43:9).

 The nations will then plead.
 ‘Offer us the Torah anew and we shall obey it.’
 But the blessed Holy One will say to them, ‘You foolish ones among peoples, he who took trouble [to prepare] on the eve of the Sabbath can eat on the Sabbath, but he who has not troubled on the eve of the Sabbath, what shall he eat on the Sabbath?
-Nevertheless, I have an easy command which is called Sukkah (Leviticus 23:42); go and carry it out.’
-[But how can you say so: does not Rabbi Yoshua son of Levi say: What is, The commandments which I command you this day to do them (Deuteronomy 7:11)?
-It is that this day only [the present] is the time to do them,’ they cannot be done tomorrow [in times to come]: this day is the time in which to do them, but not in which to be rewarded for them.
+Nevertheless, I have an easy command which is called סֻּכֹּת (sukkot), Huts (Leviticus 23:42); go and carry it out.’
+[But how can you say so:] does not Rabbi Yehoshua son of Levi say: What is, And you shall keep what is commanded and the statutes and the laws that I charge you today to do (Deuteronomy 7:11)?
+It is that only this day is the time to do them,’ they cannot be done tomorrow [cf. Bahir §81: ‘Each day has its own power’]; this day is the time in which to do them, but not in which to be rewarded for them.
 [Why then should they be offered this observance in the days of the Messiah?]—because the blessed Holy One does not deal imperiously with His creatures.
-And why does He term it an easy command?—because it does not affect one’s purse.
-Straightaway will every one of them betake himself and go and make a booth on the top of his roof; but the blessed Holy One will cause the sun to blaze forth over them as at the cycle of Tammuz [summer solstice] and every one of them will trample down his booth and go away, as it is said, Let us break their bands asunder, and cast away their cords from us (Psalms 2:3).
-[But you have just said] ‘The blessed Holy One does not deal imperiously with his creatures?—true! but with the Israelites, too, it occasionally happens that the cycle of Tammuz extends till the Festival [Sukkoth] and they are vexed [by the heat, the test is therefore not exceptional or harsh].
-But does not Rabba say: He who is vexed thereby is freed from dwelling in the Sukkah?
+And why does He call it an easy command?—because it does not affect one’s purse.
+Immediately every one of them will take himself and go and make a hut on the top of his roof; but the blessed Holy One will cause the sun to blaze forth over them as at the cycle of Tammuz [i.e., summer solstice] and every one of them will trample down his hut and go away, as is said, Let us tear off their fetters, let us fling away their bonds!
+(Psalms 2:3).
+[But you have just said] ‘The blessed Holy One does not deal imperiously with His creatures?—true! but with the Israelites, too, it occasionally happens that the cycle of Tammuz extends till the Festival [Sukkoth] and they are vexed [by the heat, the test is therefore not exceptional or harsh].
+But does not Rava say: He who is vexed thereby is freed from dwelling in the סוּכָּה (sukkah), hut?
 (BT Sukkah 26a)—granted, they would [in such circumstances] be freed, but would Israelites contemptuously trample it down?
-Thereupon the blessed Holy One will laugh at them, as it is said, He that sits in the heavens shall laugh [YHWH shall have them in derision] (Psalms 2:4).
-Said Rabbi Yitsḥaq: ‘Only on that day is there laughter for the blessed Holy One!’
+Thereupon the blessed Holy One will laugh at them, as is said, He who dwells in the heavens will laugh [the Master derides them] (Psalms 2:4).
+Rabbi said Yitsḥaq: ‘Only on that day is there laughter for the blessed Holy One!’